mrfatboy/homebridge-cmdtriggerswitch2/README.md

 ## Stateless Switches

-You may also want to create a stateless CmdTriggerSwitch that turns itself off after being on for a given time (for example, five seconds).
+You may also want to create a stateless CmdTriggerSwitch2 that turns itself off after being on for a given time (for example, five seconds).
 This can be done by passing the 'stateful' argument with the value false and the 'delay' argument with the timeout value (in milliseconds) in your config.json:

 ```
     "accessories": [